HGARgG-0710/math-expressions.js/README.md

 ### 2.

-The package uses ES6 modules (import/export) and not commonJS modules(require() / module.exports), so it might not work in the old versions of Node.js.
+The package uses ES6 modules (import/export) and not CommonJS modules(require() / module.exports), so it might not work in the old versions of Node.js.
 I myself recommend using versions 15.x.x or higher.
 Also, don't forget that you shouldn't use the require() with it, use import instead.